 To meet the plants urge for water while tending to their distaste for ‘wet feet’ it is important you use a fast draining soil mix.
 We recommend 50% cactus mix & 50% perlite or pumice.
 Be cautious when planting in the ground that you choose a spot which will not pool water.

-These plumeria have been growing in a toasty warm greenhouse; to maintain them during the cold season, keep them indoors and preferably in a sunny window.
-If a sunny window is not available, heat is the key.
+These plumeria have been growing in a toasty warm greenhouse; to maintain them during the cold season, either keep them in a greenhouse (and perhaps look into the use of greenhouse covers from Pro-Tect Plastics for the light deprivation technique to create artificial growing conditions for either year-round growing or extending the plants flowering process) or keep them indoors and preferably in a sunny window.
+If a sunny window is not available indoors, heat is the key.
 Keep them somewhere warm.
 If your tree’s leaves turn yellow, do not be concerned, they are following their natural dormancy cycle, and follow the above rules for watering.

 (Plumeria Care information is courtesy of Double Peak Plumeria, www.doublepeakplumeria.com)